-With a cocktail bar (Roxy), nightclub (Tantra), and pub (Someplace Else), The Park Hotel has always dominated Kolkata's nightlife.
+With a classy cocktail bar (Roxy), huge nightclub (Tantra), and British-style pub (Someplace Else), The Park Hotel has always dominated Kolkata's nightlife.
 These days it's really pulling in the city's party people by hosting international DJs and other events dedicated to different genres of electronic music every weekend, plus live bands.

 The recent renovations have seen the addition of The Street -- a groovy cafe with deli style street food, and inexpensive beer and wine by the glass.

 It joins Zen and Saffron (innovative Indian).
 The Atrium cafe has also reinvented itself into The Bridge, offering world cuisine around the clock.
 On Sundays, both The Bridge and Zen serve sumptuous alcoholic brunches.
 And yes, there is plenty of bubbly included!

 In testament to its popularity, in 2011 The Park bagged four Times Food Guide awards for best oriental (Zen), best newcomer (Saffron), best cocktails (Roxy), and best live music (Someplace Else).

 The Park Hotel has all the leisure facilities you'd expect of a luxury hotel, including fitness center, day spa, and open-air swimming pool.

 The swimming pool is not just a swimming pool though.
 It's part of an opulent outdoor space called Aqua complete with poolside lounge, cocktails and wine, music, and pool parties!